nyorain/rvg/docs/intro.md

 	  for people already using vulkan-hpp so please report ideas/suggestions/problems.
   - vpp: vulkan abstraction and utilities
+  	- e.g. provides functionality for sharing device memory and buffer objects, batching device submissions or upload to a buffer via a staging buffer
   - nytl: small general C++ utility, provides e.g. matrix and vector classes
   - katachi: computes vertex arrays from curves & shapes.
-      Used to compute stroke buffers, antialiase shapes and to compute rect roundings.
+      - Used to compute stroke buffers, antialiase shapes and to compute rect roundings.
 You might want to use this to bake and render bezier curves or arcs.
+Provides a really lightweight svg-like path api.
   - dlg: really small c library used for logging and debugging (also by most of the other projects).